MI-AFP/tutorials/tutorials/03_branching.md

 ### Named patterns

-In some cases, if you are matching a pattern with a value, it may be useful to bind a name to the whole value being matched (when you need to use decomposition and whole as well).
-As-patterns allow exactly this: they are of the form `name@pattern` and in addition to acting as a regular pattern it binds the `name` to the whole value being matched by `pattern`.
-Again, it can be used not just with lists but also with any other types.
+In some cases, if you are matching a pattern with a value, it may be useful to bind a name to the whole value being matched (when you need to use decomposition and the whole as well).
+As-patterns allow exactly this: they are in the form `name@pattern` and in addition to acting as a regular pattern, it binds the `name` to the whole value being matched by `pattern`.
+Again, it can be used not just with lists, but also with any other types, such as records.

 ```haskell
 duplicateFirstElement1 [] = []